 Dining in Jurassic Park includes Thunder Falls Terrace, a quick-service restaurant which offers decent rotisserie chicken, BBQ ribs, and other items, and The Burger Digs, which has beef burgers and garden burgers on its menu (but, alas, not brontosaurus burgers).

-In summer 2016, Islands of Adventure will open Skull Island Reign of Kong in Jurassic Park.
-While it will deviate from the movies and focus on Universal's famous ape, dinosaurs will be prominently featured in the much-anticipated attraction.
+In summer 2016, Islands of Adventure opened Skull Island Reign of Kong in Jurassic Park.
+While it deviates from the dinosaur movies and focuses on Universal's famous ape, the prehistoric animals are prominently featured in the attraction.

 The Theme Park Versions in Hollywood, Japan, and Singapore

 Universal Studios Hollywood features Jurassic Park - The Ride, which is more or less the same as Florida's boat-based River Adventure.
 It also offers a Jurassic Cafe with a patio dining area that overlooks the splashdown chute of the ride.
 But the more compact park does not have any of the other Jurassic Park attractions found at Islands of Adventure.

 There is a similar Jurassic Park boat ride at Universal Studios Japan.
 In 2016, the Osaka park introduced The Flying Dinosaur, a high-thrills, flying-style coaster that allows riders to soar in a nearly prone position like a Pteranodon.